 BAIRRO ALTO & ALFAMA DISTRICT

 These areas are two of the most popular for strolling around.
-You can find all kinds of beautiful tile work and colorful buildings.
+You can find all kinds of beautiful tile work and colorful buildings that make for the perfect Instagram backdrop.
 Be prepared for some hills and watch out for the tiled sidewalks after the rain.
 You really cannot go wrong in either area, so just wander around and see what you can find.

 Really, any time of day is good for this.
 We happened to be in Alfama in the morning after sunrise and in Bairro Alto in the late afternoon after lunch.
 Because there are so many cute streets to wander down, if one area is crowded, just keep walking until you find something else.
 In the summer, these areas are popular for exploring and the weather can get quite warm, so you may want to wander the streets in these areas in the coolness of the morning or evening instead of when the sun is high in the sky.

 WHEN IS THE BEST TIME TO VISIT LISBON?